Lift Every Voice

 Fellows emerge from their residency with Cantate better prepared for careers in the choral/oratorio field, and with a network of supporters and advocates to enable their success.
 Fellows are compensated competitively for rehearsals and performances and provided a travel stipend each semester.
 Resume and biography consultation, vocal coaching, rehearsal and concert access, and masterclasses are provided to LEV fellows free of charge.

 Four choral scholars will be selected.
-LEV Scholars will be expected to attend Sunday evening rehearsals at First Baptist Church of Silver Spring from 7:00-9:30 pm throughout the Concert Season, from Sept 14 through May 9.
-Specific Rehearsal dates and details for Cantate Concert Choir performances will be shared when the acceptance offer is made.
+LEV Scholars will be expected to attend Sunday evening rehearsals at First Baptist Church of Silver Spring from 7:00-9:30 p.m. throughout the concert season, from September 14 through May 9.
+Specific rehearsal dates and details for Cantate Concert Choir performances will be shared when the acceptance offer is made.
 Fellows will be compensated at a rate of $75 per rehearsal, $150 per choral performance, and $500 per solo performance.
 Each fellow will also receive a $75 travel stipend each semester to help relieve the cost of transportation.
-Since the blend of the entire choir and deep knowledge of the music are necessary to professional-level performances, fellows are held to the same attendance expectation as our volunteer choristers: no more than two absences per concert cycle.
+Because the blend of the entire choir and deep knowledge of the music are necessary to professional-level performances, fellows are held to the same attendance expectation as our volunteer choristers: no more than two absences per concert cycle.
 Fellows are asked to communicate anticipated conflicts with administration at the time of contracting or as soon as they arise.
 In the case of illness, accident, or act of God preventing rehearsal attendance, fellows are asked to communicate with the choir manager as soon as possible.

 Additional questions about the program may be addressed to Cara Schaefer, Cantate’s Executive Director at exec@cantate.org.